The Mountain (Gorillaz album): Background

 The first mention of Gorillaz's ninth album came from an interview with Damon Albarn ahead of their headlining Coachella 2023 performance, commenting that it would "take [Albarn & Jamie Hewlett] somewhere [they've] never been before".
 Albarn further described it as a "paradigm shift" and "very different" in a July 2023 interview with the Broken Record podcast.
-Later, in a December 2023 interview for Les Inrockuptibles, Albarn stated that work would begin on the album following the completion of his adaptation of The Magic Flute Part Two (titled The Magic Flute II: La Malédiction), and that he and Hewlett would travel to India to do so.
+Later, in a December 2023 interview for Les Inrockuptibles, Albarn stated that work would begin on the album following the completion of The Magic Flute II: La Malédiction, his adaptation of The Magic Flute Part Two, and that he and Hewlett would travel to India to do so.
 In March 2025, Albarn told Les Inrockuptibles that the album was nearing completion, and in a later interview with Radio Nova he mentioned it would be complete in six weeks' time.

 Albarn and Hewlett both experienced the loss of close family members prior to their time in India.
 Both described the album as a cohesive and conceptual work exploring ideas of death and the afterlife through the band's fictional characters.
-Hewlett said people listening to the album are "supposed to listen to it from beginning to end," saying that they were "trying to bring back that idea of taking time to invest in something, instead of this culture of scrolling."
+Hewlett said people listening to the album are "supposed to listen to it from beginning to end", saying that they were "trying to bring back that idea of taking time to invest in something, instead of this culture of scrolling".
+The album's name was inspired by the duo's first visit to Amber Fort in Jaipur, as well as a mountain they visited in western China during the production of the opera Monkey: Journey to the West.

+On 3 September 2025, the album was revealed and performed live in its entirety as the final "mystery show" of four shows coinciding with Gorillaz's 25th anniversary "House of Kong" museum and art exhibition in London, which also saw them perform the entirety of the band's first three albums: Gorillaz (2001), Demon Days (2005) and Plastic Beach (2010).
+Eight days later, on 11 September, the band officially announced the album, revealing the title, cover artwork, and the original release date of 20 March 2026 and releasing the lead single "The Happy Dictator" concurrently.
+A deluxe version of the album was also later announced, as well as a Special Edition a few days after the album's release.
+The album was initially announced for release on 20 March 2026, before being brought forward to 27 February 2026.
+The album's linear notes states that it is dedicated to both Albarn and Hewlett's late fathers, Hewlett's late mother-in-law Amo, and past Gorillaz collaborators: Lou Reed, Ibrahim Ferrer, Dennis Hopper, Proof, Mark E. Smith, Tony Allen, Bobby Womack, David Jolicoeur, Ike Turner, Terry Hall, MF Doom and Craig Duffy.